Spirometry and bronchodilator responsiveness testing

 Spirometry usually measures:

-- your health care professional will look at how much air you can blow out in the first second and compare this to the total amount.
+Your health care professional will look at how much air you can blow out in the first second (FEV1) and compare this to the total amount (FVC).
 This will give a percentage of air you can blow out in the first second.
-This is calculated by looking at your FEV1 and your VC.

-Think of a five-lane motorway that has been reduced to three lanes due to roadworks.
+Think of a 5-lane motorway that has been reduced to 3 lanes due to roadworks.
 The traffic will take longer to travel through that stretch of motorway.

 In the same way, if your airway is narrower than normal, it will take you longer to empty your lungs of air.